unixnut/async-nexus/README.rst

         :alt: Documentation Status

 Library to manage the transfer of data using lightweight Event objects in asynchronous Python programs.
 Allows the creation of loosely-coupled programs using async coroutines and generators to create/handle events.
 Provides convenience classes for common event-related activities such as Timer.

-Provides various :class:`async_nexus.EventSource` subclasses for interacting with libraries like 0mq (ZeroMQ) and other message brokers.
+It provides various :class:`async_nexus.EventSource` subclasses for interacting with libraries like 0mq (ZeroMQ) and other message brokers.

+``async_nexus`` is designed to let you structure your programs and their interactions in the way that you want.
+It uses a pluggable event architecture with which you can change the way that events are created and consumed, and add a variety of ultimate sources, without having to redesign your program as it grows.

 * Free software: MIT license